 The Trust’s Ranger, traditionally called the ‘warden’, manages the visitor experience, including meeting tourists off the boat, manning the shop, and ensuring the facilities are in working order.

 However, in such a small community with so many visitors, these roles often become blurred – I often found myself monitoring archaeological sites, meeting hundreds of visitors off a cruise ship, and rescuing stranded baby puffins in the same day.
 The rangers keep a blog each year which gives a flavour of their daily life.

 The priorities of the natural environment on St Kilda, its archaeology, the needs of the MOD, and the requirements of the researchers and staff who live on the island can sometimes be conflicting.
 It is the job of Susan Bain, Western Isles Manager for the National Trust for Scotland, to maintain the delicate balancing act between these various interests which allows one of the world’s most unusual communities to continue to thrive on the islands against the odds.

 As for myself, having been off St Kilda for a year and a half I’ve slowly adjusted back to the way of life of the mainland.
 After the non-stop and frequently unexpected demands of work, the regular dinners and social occasions, and the constant to-and-fro of banter that make up daily life in a tight-knit community, I’m finding the more sedate pace of life in Edinburgh very relaxing!

-Kevin Grant is a Casework Officer with Historic Environment Scotland.
+Kevin Grant is an Archaeology Officer with our Archaeology and World Heritage Team.
 He was previously the St Kilda Archaeologist for the National Trust for Scotland.
 He received his PhD in Archaeology from the University of Glasgow in 2016, where he studied the communities and landscapes of the Western Isles in the early 19th century.

 View all posts by Kevin Grant